sagar-shirsath/saggy_db_wrapper/README.md

         : Should build the query which have been created by the above mentioned methods.
  - function query (string $query)
         : Can directly pass the query as a string and should return the proper result set.
 Also, every select type query should use this method.
+   //give the condition same as in where clause
  - function save (string $tableName , array $setParameters , null | array $conditions)
        : This method should perform the Insert as well as the update operations on to the database.
 Update would rely on the third parameter being passed or not.
  - function delete (string $tableName , null | array $conditions)